UltraCart/rest_api_v2_sdk_csharp/docs/AutoorderApi.md

             var limit = 56;  // int? | The maximum number of records to return on this one API call.
 (Max 200) (optional)  (default to 100) var offset = 56;  // int? | Pagination of the record set.
-Offset is a zero based index. (optional)  (default to 0) var since = since_example;  // string | Fetch auto orders that have been created/modified since this date/time. (optional) var sort = sort_example;  // string | The sort order of the items.
+Offset is a zero based index. (optional)  (default to 0) var since = since_example;  // string | Fetch auto orders that have been created/modified since this date/time. (optional) var sort = sort_example;  // string | The sort order of the auto orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending. (optional) var expand = expand_example;  // string | The object expansion to perform on the result.
 See documentation for examples (optional)

             try